 Again, we found no evidence that your information has been misused.
-However, it is possible that the following personal information could have been acquired by an unauthorized third party: first and last name, address, Social Security number, date of birth, medical record number, health insurance policy number, and information about your medical history, mental or physical condition, or medical diagnosis or treatment.
+However, it is possible that the following personal information could have been acquired by an unauthorized third party: first and last name, address, Social Security number, date of birth, medical record number, health insurance policy number, and medical and treatment information.
 Notably, the types of information affected were different for each individual, and not every individual had all the above listed types of information exposed.
-Notably the types of information affected were different for each individual, and not every individual had all of the above listed elements exposed.